 Each timer is NOT required to support the periodic mode of operation.
 A capabilities bit indicates if the particular timer supports periodic mode.
+The reason for this is that supporting the periodic mode adds a significant amount of gates.

-For the Intel PCH, only timer 0 will support the periodic mode.
+For the PCH, only timer 0 will support the periodic mode.
+This saves a substantial number of gates.